bglnelissen/shelly_flash/README.md

 I have not been able to find a large collection of `bin` files for every shelly device.
 In the future I might create this myself by dumping the esp memory in a file.
 For now this is the way:

-1. Flash Tasmota on the device.
+1. Flash Shelly 1 binairy on the device (even if this is not the correct firmware for the device.
   - Backup: `esptool.py --port /dev/tty.usbserial-2110 read_flash 0x00000 0x400000 dump.4mb.bin`
   - Powercycle the device
   - Erase: `esptool.py --port /dev/tty.usbserial-1110 erase_flash`